pubkey/rxdb/docs-src/Middleware.md

 ### postCreate
 This hook is called whenever a `RxDocument` is constructed.
 You can use `postCreate` to modify every RxDocument-instance of the collection.
 This adds a flexible way to add specifiy behavior to every document.
 You can also use it to add custom getter/setter to documents.
+PostCreate-hooks cannot be **asynchronous**.

 ```js